Darkelf2024/Darkelf-Browser/README.md

 ## Security Features

-- Sandboxing:
+### Sandboxing
 Darkelf Browser implements sandboxing technology to provide an additional layer of security:

-- Isolated Environment: Each browsing session is isolated from the system, preventing malicious code from affecting other parts of the browser or the device.
+- **Isolated Environment**: Each browsing session is isolated from the system, preventing malicious code from affecting other parts of the browser or the device.
-- Enhanced Security: Sandboxing helps mitigate the impact of potential security vulnerabilities by containing threats within the browser's sandboxed environment.
+- **Enhanced Security**: Sandboxing helps mitigate the impact of potential security vulnerabilities by containing threats within the browser's sandboxed environment.
-- Protection Against Exploits: By confining processes to a sandbox, Darkelf Browser reduces the risk of exploits and unauthorized access to sensitive system resources.
+- **Protection Against Exploits**: By confining processes to a sandbox, Darkelf Browser reduces the risk of exploits and unauthorized access to sensitive system resources.

-- Custom Ad Blocker - Enabled by default
+### Custom Ad Blocker
+- **Enabled by Default**: Darkelf Browser comes with a custom ad blocker enabled by default, ensuring an ad-free browsing experience.
+- **Updated Adblock Rules**: Regularly fetches and updates adblock rules from multiple trusted sources to effectively block ads and trackers.

-- Content Security Policy (CSP):
+### Content Security Policy (CSP)
-Sets strict content security policies to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks.
+- **Strict Security Policies**: Sets strict content security policies to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks.

-- HTTPS Enforcement:
+### HTTPS Enforcement
-Automatically upgrades HTTP requests to HTTPS to ensure encrypted communication whenever possible.
+- **Automatic Upgrades**: Automatically upgrades HTTP requests to HTTPS to ensure encrypted communication whenever possible.

-- Anti-Fingerprinting:
+- **Secure Browsing**: Ensures that your data is encrypted and protected from eavesdropping.

+### Anti-Fingerprinting
-Reduces the amount of information available for browser fingerprinting, making it harder to track users across the web.
+- **Reduced Tracking**: Reduces the amount of information available for browser fingerprinting, making it harder to track users across the web.
+- **Spoofing Techniques**: Implements various techniques to spoof browser characteristics and protect against fingerprinting.

-- Tor Network Integration:
+### Tor Network Integration
-Optional integration with the Tor network for anonymous browsing by routing traffic through multiple nodes to conceal users' IP addresses.
+- **Anonymous Browsing**: Optional integration with the Tor network for anonymous browsing by routing traffic through multiple nodes to conceal users' IP addresses.
+- **Privacy Protection**: Enhances privacy by preventing websites from tracking your real IP address.

-- Clear Cookies and Cache on Exit:
+### Clear Cookies and Cache on Exit
-Clears HTTP cache and cookies when the browser or a tab is closed to prevent tracking and maintain privacy.
+- **Automatic Clearing**: Clears HTTP cache and cookies when the browser or a tab is closed to prevent tracking and maintain privacy.
+- **Enhanced Privacy**: Ensures that no browsing data is left behind after your session ends.

+### Additional Features
+- **AdGuard DNS Resolver**: Uses AdGuard DNS servers to enhance security and block ads and trackers at the DNS level.
+- **Quantum Encryption**: Optional quantum encryption for enhanced security.
+- **Custom Web Engine Page**: Implements various security measures such as disabling local storage, blocking JavaScript, and enforcing CSP.
+- **Download Manager**: Secure download manager that provides progress updates and ensures safe file downloads.

+Darkelf Browser is designed with privacy and security at its core, ensuring a safer and more private browsing experience for all users.

 ## Encryption Features

-- ChaCha20 Cipher:
+- **ChaCha20 Cipher**:
   A robust symmetric encryption algorithm that ensures data integrity and confidentiality.

-- RSA and X25519:
+- **RSA and X25519**:
   Asymmetric encryption algorithms used for key exchange and digital signatures, providing an additional layer of security.

-- Quantum Encryption:
+- **Quantum Encryption**:
   Option to enable quantum encryption for advanced security against future quantum computing threats.
-(Research/Testing Phase - Kyber1024/XMSS) - Error w/Python 3.12 Can't find KeyPairs)Module hidden!
-Currently working on it!
+(Research/Testing Phase - Kyber1024/XMSS) - Currently, there is an error with Python 3.12 where key pairs cannot be found.
+The module is hidden and work is ongoing to resolve this issue.

 ## Privacy Features

-- JavaScript Control:
+- **JavaScript Control**:
   Allows users to enable or disable JavaScript, reducing the risk of malicious scripts.

-- Cookie Management:
+- **Cookie Management**:
   Provides the option to enable or disable cookies, offering control over data stored by websites.

-- Geolocation Control:
+- **Geolocation Control**:
   Option to enable or disable geolocation, preventing websites from accessing the user's physical location.

-- Device Orientation and Media Device Blocking:
+- **Device Orientation and Media Device Blocking**:
   Options to block device orientation sensors and media devices (camera, microphone), preventing websites from accessing this data.

-- Theme:
+- **Theme**:
   A visually unobtrusive theme to reduce eye strain and potentially avoid drawing attention in low-light environments.

-- Home Page with Integrated Search:
+- **Home Page with Integrated Search**:
   A customizable home page with integrated DuckDuckGo search, offering a privacy-focused search engine.

 ## Additional Features

-- Debounce Resize Function:
+- **Debounce Resize Function**:
   Efficiently handles resize events to optimize performance.

-- Download Manager:
+- **Download Manager**:
   Manages and tracks downloads, providing a secure way to handle file downloads.

-- Security Settings Dialog:
+- **Security Settings Dialog**:
   A user interface to configure various security settings, such as enabling/disabling JavaScript, Tor network, and encryption options.

-- Toolbar and Menu Bar:
+- **Toolbar and Menu Bar**:
   Provides quick access to navigation controls, search bar, and security settings.

-- Session Management:
+- **Session Management**:
   Supports restoring the previous session, including tabs and their state, enhancing usability without compromising security.

 ## Adblock Features